f-fix/exkanjiviz/README.md

          or: `python cgromkanjiviz.py CGROM60.66 CGROM66.66 KANJIROM1.66 KANJIROM2.66 cgromkanji.png`
      - SR models: adjust the filenames
 3. the created `cgrom.png` or `cgromkanji.png` will have a visualization of the ROM contents with CGROM laid out in grids and the PC-6001mkII/PC-6601 Kanji ROM subset laid out according to JIS ordering, which is not the same as the storage order

+For visualizing with the PC-6601 Nihongo Word Processor's added character data:
+1. prepare your ROM images (either real ones or synthesized ones) with the kanji ROM deinterleaved
+2. prepare your DSK image ([HxCFE tools](https://github.com/jfdelnero/HxCFloppyEmulator) can be ued to convert from other formats such as D88)
+3. run it:
+     - PC-6001mkII: `python nwpkanjiviz.py CGROM60.62 CGROM60m.62 KANJIROM.62 nwp.dsk nwpkanji.png`
+     - PC-6601: `python nwpkanjiviz.py CGROM60.66 CGROM66.66 KANJIROM.66 nwp.dsk nwpkanji.png`
+     - SR models: adjust the filenames
+4. the created `nwpkanji.png` will have a visualization of the character data, excluding the N60-mode character data, laid out according to JIS ordering, which is not the same as the storage order

 ## Visualization
 Visualization of the contents of my PC-6007SR Kakuchou Kanji ROM & RAM Cartridge
 <img width="4352" height="816" alt="Visualization -  N60  PC-6007SR Kakuchou Kanji ROM   RAM Cartridge (NEC) (Japan) (PC-6001mkII)" src="https://github.com/user-attachments/assets/6f0b8159-5c19-490d-9a6f-b3857a521a26" />